A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

-Our implementation builds on DeepLabv3+~\cite{chen2018encoder} which in one of the state of the art segmentation models.
-DeepLabv3+ has been one of the leaders on the Pascal VOC data challenge~\cite{everingham2010pascal}, and builds over the Xception~\cite{chollet2017xception} architecture which was originally designed for classification tasks.
-We have used the publicly available official implementation of DeepLabv3+\footnote{\url{https://github.com/tensorflow/models/tree/master/research/deeplab}.}.
+\myparagraph{Evaluation Dataset} For evaluation, we use PASCAL VOC 2012 segmentation benchmark \cite{everingham2010pascal}.
+It consists of 20 foreground object classes and one background class.
+We further augmented the training data with additional segmentation annotations provided by Hariharan et al.~\cite{hariharan2011semantic}.
+The dataset contains 10582 training and 1449 validation images.
+We use mean intersection over union (mIOU) as our evaluation metric which is a standard for segmentation tasks.

+\myparagraph{Our Implementation} Our implementation builds on the publicly available official implementation of DeepLabv3+ \cite{chen2018encoder} available at \cite{deeplab-code}.
 For ease of notation, we will refer the DeepLabv3+ model as `DeepLab'.
 To use our framework, we have extended the DeepLab architecture to simultaneously solve the classification task in an MTL setting.
-Figure~\ref{fig:proposed-sem-seg-arch} describes our proposed MTL architecture in detail.
+Figure \ref{fig:proposed-sem-seg-arch} describes our MTL architecture.
 Starting with the original DeepLab architecture (top part in the figure), we branch off after the encoder module to solve the classification task.
 The resultant feature map is passed through an average pooling layer, a fully connected layer, and then finally a sigmoid activation function to get probabilty for each of the 20 classes (background class is excluded).